 Surviving the second massacre in Honey Island Swamp, Marybeth Dunstan walks into a New Orleans police station covered in blood and carrying Victor Crowley’s scalp and a shotgun.
 She is immediately arrested.
 After she tells her story, Sheriff Fowler gathers a group of deputies to go and investigate what happened.
 Fowler’s ex-wife Amanda Perlman, a journalist who has written about the legend of Victor Crowley, pushes to get in to see Marybeth, demanding to know what happened.
 As the group of deputies start being slaughtered by Victor, who has been revived again by the voodoo curse, Amanda pushes a deputy to release Marybeth so that they can go and retrieve the ashes of Victor’s father, the only means of defeating Victor for good.

 This is the third film in the Hatchet series.
 This began with Adam Green’s Hatchet (2006), a modest homage to the slasher film that was made with a sense of humour, a great many cameos from people with genre histories and buckets of gore.
 Hatchet launched Adam Green’s career and he returned to the series with Hatchet II (2010), which upped the number of cameos and pushed the gore envelope to an extreme that had the film banned in several places and heavily cut in others.
+Subsequent to this, Adam Green returned to direct a fourth sequel with Victor Crowley (2017).

 The series returns with its third entry here.
 Danielle Harris is back as Marybeth Dunstan and Kane Hodder again takes up the role of Victor Crowley.
 The only other returnee in the cast is Parry Shen who has played a different character in each of the Hatchet films.
 (Here this is spun out into a gag where they find the body of his character from the previous film and Shen dismisses Sean Whalen’s comment about “all of them [Asians] looking the same”).
 Adam Green again returns to write the script, although this time hands over direction to B.J.
 McDonnell, a regular camera and steadicam operator on various films who has worked on most of Green’s films to date.
+McDonnell subsequently directed the horror comedy Studio 666 (2022).

 I am not a huge fan of the Hatchet series.
 The first film had its amusement but the second upped the level of gore and genre cameos to the point they became the whole of the film and in the midst of doing so seemed to miss the first film’s sense of humour.
 Hatchet III is about the same as Hatchet II in this regard.
 It is neither a lesser nor a better film, just more of the same.
 Danielle Harris gets to push her range a little beyond what she did in the first film and spends this one in an angry and closed-off mood.
 She gets able support from Caroline Williams who carries off the role of the obsessed reporter rather well.
 Especially amusing is a cameo from Sid Haig as a cranky, aging redneck who is going deaf.